UNITED STATES

 11. Earnings Per Share

 All stock awards are designed to encourage retention and to provide an incentive for increasing shareholder value.
 We have issued restricted stock awards to non-employee members of the board of directors since 2006 and to certain non-executive employees since 2014.
 We have issued restricted stock units (“RSUs”) to certain senior executives since fiscal 2012 under the Company’s Stock Incentive Plan.
-Each RSU entitles an executive to receive one share of the Company’s common stock if the executive remains continuously employed with the Company through the end of a three-year service period.
+Each RSU entitles an executive to receive one share of the Company’s common stock if the executive remains continuously employed with the Company subject to a three-year vesting schedule.
 The RSUs may be paid in shares of our common stock, cash or both at the discretion of the Compensation Committee of our board of directors.
 We have issued Performance-based Restricted Stock Units (“PSUs”) to certain senior executives since fiscal 2019 under the Company’s Stock Incentive Plan.
 Each PSU entitles the executive officer to receive one share of our common stock based on the achievement of two specified performance conditions if the executive officer remains continuously employed through the end of the three-year performance period.
-One target is based on our annual average growth in our EPS over the performance period and the other target is based on EPS growth over the performance period compared to our peers.
+Historically, one target is based on our annual average growth in our EPS over the performance period and the other target is based on EPS growth over the performance period compared to our peers.
+For the PSUs issued under the Company’s 2024 Stock Incentive Plan in fiscal 2025, one target is the Company’s annual EPS growth over the performance period and the other target is the Company’s total shareholder return during the performance period compared to the Company’s peer group.
 The payout or settlement of the PSUs will be made in shares of our common stock.

 |||||||